Promotion in Geistes- und Sozialwissenschaften

 Die Geistes- und Sozialwissenschaften liefern in Australien einen wichtigen Beitrag, um gesellschaftliche Entwicklungen zu analysieren, zu reflektieren und zu hinterfragen.
 Sie konzentrieren sich nicht nur auf die theoretische Auseinandersetzung mit gesellschaftlichen Systemen, sondern spielen eine Schlüsselrolle bei grundlegenden Transformationsprozessen.
 Laufende Forschungsprojekte erarbeiten auf der Grundlage aktueller Theorien, technologischer Entwicklung und der Betrachtung von sozialen Phänomenen ein Handlungswissen, das für die aktive Gestaltung und Umgestaltung von Gesellschaften existentiell ist.
 Eine entscheidende Rolle spielt hier die multi- und interdisziplinäre Zusammenarbeit und eine starke internationale Vernetzung.

-Obwohl die humanities and social sciences aktuell nicht auf der Liste der „Australian Research Priorities“ stehen, leisten sie einen maßgeblichen Beitrag zu zentralen gesellschaftlichen Themengebieten.
+Obwohl Humanities und Social Sciences aktuell nicht auf der Liste der „Australian Research Priorities“ stehen, leisten sie einen maßgeblichen Beitrag zu zentralen gesellschaftlichen Themengebieten.

 Deine Ansprechpartnerinnen im Bereich Forschung